Critical Analysis of Rocket Launch Systems, and Predictions for Spaceplanes, Spaceships, and Spacecraft

 In the more than fifty years since our first moon landings, rocket technology has vastly improved.
 We have a million-fold better computing power, we have near-full automation abilities, and we have access to better materials and technologies, including robotics and modeling.

-In the recent few years, Elon Musk's and ' have proven reusability of rocket boosters, and things will only get better from here.
+In the recent few years, 's SpaceX and ' have proven reusability of rocket boosters, and things will only get better from here.
 Musk even hopes to send armadas of Starships to Mars – with humans.
 It seems like there is no stopping of this train – or should I say, rocket?

 I think rockets and relevant technologies and materials will indeed improve, but there is a far better way to travel to and in space.
 I'll get to that in a bit.
 Let's first understand the shortcomings of rocket systems, which we'll establish as one researcher stated, “the most hazardous method of transportation ever invented.”